Select Page

 • Learn how reservoir engineers assess the value of an asset

-• Estimate primary reserves based on production and reservoir pressure data
+• Learn how conventional reservoir reserves are estimated based on production and

 • Facilitate communication between reservoir engineers and geoscientists